Above: University of Texas freshmen in the early 1900s.

 “The Education of Women at the University of Texas” was the title of an article penned by UT President George Winston in the autumn of 1898, and printed in the inaugural issue of The University of Texas Record, UT’s first monthly news journal.
 Winston wanted a new residence hall on the campus exclusively for women.
 While UT had been co-ed from its 1883 opening – progressive for the time – housing female students on the Forty Acres was unacceptable to many state leaders, who thought the girls would be better supervised by staying with local Austin families.
 Housing costs in Austin, though, were just as expensive for the women as they were for the men.
 “For a woman of limited means or dependent entirely upon herself, it is far more difficult to obtain an education in the University,” argued Winston.
 The employment opportunities for men to pay their way through college did not exist for women, and the absence of moderately priced housing for co-eds was a formidable barrier against women enrolling in the University.

 William Prather (photo at right), who succeeded Winston as president in 1899, continued the campaign.
 He convinced the Board of Regents to include it in the budget that came before the 22nd session of the Texas Legislature in 1901.
 Eager to assist Prather, members of the State Federation of Women’s Clubs organized a letter writing campaign and made personal visits with lawmakers to urge support for a Woman’s Building.
 The dorm was still controversial, though, and nearly failed.
-As the Texas House of Representatives convened in September to consider the bill for University appropriations, an amendment was immediately proposed to strike out the lines that pertained to the Woman’s Building.
-A lengthy debate ensued over the merits of on-campus housing for women, and the vote on the amendment ended in a tie, which required Speaker of the House R. E. Prince to cast the deciding vote.
+A special session of the Texas House of Representatives convened in September to consider a bill for University appropriations, and an amendment was immediately proposed to strike out the lines that pertained to the Woman’s Building.
+A lengthy debate ensued, and the vote on the amendment ended in a tie, which required Speaker of the House R. E. Prince to cast the deciding vote.
 Prince held the conviction that “the door of opportunity to attend school institutions should be alike open to men and women,” and decided in favor of the dorm.

 Opened in 1903, the Woman’s Building was placed on the west side of the campus, purposely located some distance away from B. Hall, the men’s dorm.
 Designed to be U-shaped, with a courtyard that opened to the south, only the eastern half of the Woman’s Building was completed.
 Sporting the same yellow buff brick and limestone trim as other early UT buildings, it was topped with a broad-hipped red-tile roof.
 Its most distinguishing features were a row of Romanesque arched windows framed in limestone on the ground floor, with a similarly arched main doorway that faced east, toward Old Main.